 The police will determine and document what happened in an accident report, which will become part of the evidence of your case.
-They should also help ensure emergency medical services are contacted if needed and if they haven't already been requested.
+They should also help ensure emergency medical services are contacted if they haven't already been requested.

 You have just been through a stressful event.
-It's natural to feel the urge to start talking about what happened during this tumultuous time--but RESIST.
-It can just be human nature to start talking to ease the situation and end up apologizing or taking responsibility for the injury as a reflex when, in fact, you weren't at fault.
+It's natural to feel the urge to start talking about what happened during this tumultuous time—but RESIST.
+You might start talking to ease the situation and end up apologizing or taking responsibility for the injury as a reflex when, in fact, you weren't at fault.

 Insurance companies will be very interested in anything you say in determining whether or not you should receive any compensation and, if so, how much.
-So you must be careful not to discuss blame with anyone at the scene.
+As a result, you must be careful not to discuss blame with anyone at the scene.

-Instead, focus on simply exchanging names and phone numbers of individuals involved or witnesses.
-If this was a traffic accident, do also exchange insurance information, but do not discuss details of your insurance or your coverage limits.
+Instead, focus on simply exchanging names and phone numbers with the individuals involved and witnesses.
+If this was a traffic accident, also exchange insurance information, but do not discuss details of your insurance or your coverage limits.

 Later, you will also want to avoid discussing your case with a claims representative since they can use what you say against you, having a negative effect on your result.
 Only discuss your case with a competent attorney.